The Yorkshire Almanac 2026, Sheep Flavour, by Leeds’s Singing Organ-Grinder (paperback)

 • What about local editions?
 Slicing and dicing a Leeds one is easy – 2027?

 • Why is the optional inside-front-cover artwork now £2 instead of £1?
-The artist, egged on by her mum, demanded a pay increase, & she had me over a barrel.
+The artist (6), egged on by her mum, demanded a pay increase, and she had me over a barrel.
+Like Thatcher when confronted by the NUM, I am building up stocks to prevent her holding me to ransom again, and I hope she will herself shortly start paying for her Beano subscription.

 • How can I stay up-to-date and in touch with Yorkshire?
 There’s a daily Yorkshire Almanac email on the website.